Stolen tiny house discovered on man’s property while police arrest him

 PORTLAND, Ore.
-(KOIN) – A stolen tiny house was recovered by the Benton County Sheriff’s Office after deputies arrested a man in Monroe who they say had the home near his residence.
+(KOIN) – A stolen tiny house was recovered by the Benton County Sheriff’s Office after deputies arrested a man who they say had the home near his residence.

-Deputies had already arrested 21-year-old Bo Dale Monroe on five other charges at Foxview Lane when they spotted the tiny house nearby.
-It had been stolen from Junction City in Lane County in January.
+Deputies had already arrested 21-year-old Bo Dale Monroe on five other charges when they spotted the tiny house nearby his residence.
+It had been stolen from Junction City, Oregon, in January.

 The sheriff’s office confirmed with Junction City police that the 1979 Corsair Trailer Coach that had been converted into a two-story tiny house was a match.
 The police department provided detectives with photos from the home’s owner.